This is a complete guide for Microsoft teams administrator.

 - See Use PowerShell to manage Office 365 Groups – Admin help for more information.

-NOTE: These commands turn off group creation only for OWA and Outlook.
+Note: These commands turn off group creation only for OWA and Outlook.

 If you want to turn off group creation in your organization, use Azure Active Directory settings.
-Or, the General Availability of Office 365 Planner on June 6, 2016 provides the opportunity to change the control mechanism to a policy stored in Azure Active Directory.
+Or, the General Availability of Office 365 Planner provides the opportunity to change the control mechanism to a policy stored in Azure Active Directory.
 The advantage of this approach is that the Azure Active Directory provides a central point that all Office 365 applications can check.
 After a suitable policy is created, control over the creation of new Office 365 Groups is consistent everywhere.
 For more information, see the blog post Controlling the creation of Office 365 Groups using an Azure Active Directory policy.

 General tenant level settings